 Nihlus just rolled his eyes.
 “I had the same thing an hour ago.
 And it’s all dry.
 Why should I wash it?”

 Ah.
 The plate.
 Nihlus made a habit of reusing his dishes.
 Many times over.
-Saren didn’t like that.
+Saren didn’t like it.
 But here and now, he thought it no more than slightly annoying; certainly not disgusting.
 It was like he had been provoking Nihlus on purpose.
 But why would he do that?
 He had no memory of the incident at all, so it wasn’t something that Nihlus had done to unnerve him – that he’d remember.

 Yeah, right, said Nihlus’ voice in the back of his mind.
 Saren tried to brush it away, but it wouldn’t go.
 Come on, Saren.
 Be a man and admit it.
-Sure this isn’t what you expected to see… but it’s what you hoped to see, isn’t it?
+Sure, this isn’t what you expected to see… but it’s what you hoped to see, isn’t it?

 He would not look away.
 He was indeed man enough to admit it: not so much that he’d been hoping to see this, but that he was curious enough to see it to the end.
 In the video, Nihlus pushed his pants down, paused, then took off his shirt too, piling the clothes on the floor.
 Saren’s fingers curled into a fist above the controls, then uncurled and dismissed the other feeds, allowing Cam2 to fill the whole display with Nihlus’ naked body.

 Nothing there he hadn’t seen before, of course.
 But this was so much more than plain nudity.
 He leaned forward to study Nihlus’ anatomy, marginally aware that his own had started sending unambiguous signals.
 Nihlus was… exemplary in this regard as in every other, he concluded, trying to swallow again, and failing again.